 📌 Good to Know

-🧂 Fun Fact – The name Alykes means "salt flats" in Greek.
-The village grew around old salt pans that supplied the whole island until the 1980s – now they're a wildlife haven for owls and geckos
+• 🧂 Fun Fact: The name Alykes means "salt flats" in Greek.
+The village grew around the old salt pans that supplied much of the island from the Venetian period through to the 1980s, and the disused flats are now a quiet wildlife haven for waders and small reptiles.

 ✨ Alykes Highlights